-- (a) Environmental Services Committee (40 councillors); - (b) Regeneration and Community Committee (40 councillors); - (c) Policy & Resources Committee (40 councillors); and - (d) Planning Committee (13 councillors).
+- (a) Environmental Services Committee (40 councillors); - (b) Regeneration and Community Committee (40 councillors); - (c) Policy & Resources Committee (40 councillors); - (d) Planning Committee (13 councillors); and - (e) Brexit Committee (40 councillors).

 The Terms of Reference of each committee is set out in Part 2 of this Constitution.